Brand development that increases sales velocity, guaranteed.

 In a refresh, profile pictures, banners, or visuals may be updated to align with current design trends, but the brand’s core identity remains intact.
 The aim is to keep the brand looking fresh without altering its brand essence.

-A social media refresh may include minor changes in the content strategy or posting frequency to stay current with audience preferences and maintain engagement without a complete shift in the brand voice.
+A social media refresh may involve minor adjustments to the content strategy or posting frequency to stay current with audience preferences and maintain engagement without necessitating a complete shift in the brand voice.

 When deciding between a rebrand or a refresh, several critical factors come into play.
 Your choice should align with your business objectives and the context in which you find yourself.
 Here are key considerations:

-A change in leadership or a substantial shift in a company’s vision often calls for a rebrand.
-It allows businesses to cohesively present the new leadership’s direction and vision, reaffirming your brand story and purpose.
+A change in leadership or a significant shift in a company’s vision often necessitates a rebrand.
+It allows businesses to present the new leadership’s direction and vision cohesively, reaffirming your brand story and purpose.

 It can be critical to maintaining trust and transparency during leadership transitions.
 If the changes in leadership or vision are more subtle, a refresh can adapt the branding elements to an evolving narrative while maintaining continuity.